darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### exposure

 print exposure compensation
 : How long the enlarger stays on, in EV -- the brightness of the print.
-Always an offset: with _auto print exposure_ on it shifts the automatic result.
+Always an offset: with _auto print exposure_ on, it shifts the automatic result.

 auto print exposure
 : Compensate print exposure automatically for changes in film exposure, the way a real printer aims for consistent density whatever the negative.
 Does nothing while _scan the film_ is on.